Local History & Genealogy Resources

 The local history collection is available on the upper level of the library in the Adult Services.
 The reference collection includes the first library collection, William A. & Margaretta Taylor Memorial Collection; area directories; Cuyahoga Falls High School yearbooks; local history books; and microfilm of Cuyahoga Falls Reporter December 24, 1870-December 26, 1952 & Cuyahoga Falls News Press January 17, 1930-December 26, 1979, January 1981-December 2014.

 Library staff is available to answer basic history and genealogy questions.
-A local history expert/volunteer is also available to assist you with in-depth local history questions by appointment on Thursday afternoons.

 All resources are available both in and outside of the library unless noted otherwise.
 If you’re outside the library, some resources may require a library card number.